johnwcowan/r7rs-work/BytestringsCowan.md

   * If *arg* is an exact integer in the range 0-255 inclusive, it is added to the result.

-  * If *arg* is a printable ASCII character (that is, its codepoint is in the range 32-126 inclusive), it is converted to its codepoint and added to the result.
+  * If *arg* is an ASCII character (that is, its codepoint is in the range 0-127 inclusive), it is converted to its codepoint and added to the result.

   * If *arg* is a bytevector, its elements are added to the result.

-  * If *arg* is a string of printable ASCII characters, it is converted to a sequence of codepoints which are added to the result.
+  * If *arg* is a string of ASCII characters, it is converted to a sequence of codepoints which are added to the result.

 Otherwise, an error satisfying `bytestring-error?` is signaled.